PostgREST/postgrest/docs/references/api/resource_embedding.rst

     select * from addresses where id = $1.shipping_address_id
   $$ stable language sql;

-Now, we can unambiguously embed the billing and shipping addresses.
+Now, we can unambiguously join the billing and shipping addresses.

 .. tabs::